Jalisco: Etymology

 The name is derived from the Nahuatl xalisco, which means 'over a sandy surface'.
 Until about 1836, the name was spelled Xalisco, with the ⟨x⟩ used to indicate the /nah/ (sh) sound from Nahuatl.
 However, the modern Spanish based pronunciation is represented with a ⟨j⟩.
 Jalisco is pronounced /es/ or /es/, the latter pronunciation used mostly in dialects of southern Mexico, the Caribbean, much of Central America, some places in South America, and the Canary Islands and western Andalusia in Spain where /[x]/ has become a voiceless glottal fricative /[h]/.
 The coat of arms for Guadalajara was adopted and adapted as the state seal since 1989 with minor changes to distinguish the two.
-The nickname for people from Jalisco, tapatío, derives from the Nahuatl word tapatiotl, the name of a pre-Columbian monetary unit; Franciscan Alonso de Molina wrote that it referred specifically to 'the price of something purchased'.
+The nickname for people from Jalisco, tapatío, derives from the Nahuatl word tlapatiyōtl, the name of a pre-Columbian monetary unit; Franciscan Alonso de Molina wrote that it referred specifically to 'the price of something purchased'.

 History

 Pre-Hispanic period

-Guachimontones archaelogical site, built and inhabited by the Teuchitlán culture from 300 BCE to 450 CE.
+Guachimontones archaeological site, built and inhabited by the Teuchitlán culture from 300 BCE to 450 CE.

 Nomadic peoples moving south arrived in the Jalisco area around 15,000 years ago.
 Some of oldest evidence of human occupation is found around Zacoalco and Chapala lakes, which used to be connected.
 This evidence includes human and animal bones and tools made of bone and stone.
 Other signs of human habitation include petroglyphs and cave paintings found at Cabo Corrientes, San Gabriel, Jesús María, La Huerta, Puerto Vallarta, Mixtlán, Villa Purificación, Casimiro Castillo, Zapotlán el Grande and Pihuamo.

 Agriculture began in the same region around 7,000 years ago, giving rise to the first permanent settlements in western Mexico.
 Ceramics began to be produced about 3,500 years ago for both utilitarian and ceremonial purposes.
 The oldest pieces of Jalisco area pottery are called El Opeño, after an area near Zamora, Michoacán and Capacha after an area in Colima.
 The appearance of these styles indicates a certain specialization of labor, with distinct settled cultures established by 1000 BCE.
 The earliest settled cultures were centered on the site of Chupícuaro, Guanajuato, which has a large zone of influence from Durango east, crossing through modern Jalisco's north.
 Sites related to these cultures have been found in Bolaños, Totoate, the Bolaños River Canyon and Totatiche as well as other locations in the Los Altos Region.
 Cultures dating to the early part of the Christian era are distinguished by the use of shaft tombs, with major examples found in Acatlán de Juárez, El Arenal and Casimiro Castillo.
 The use of this type of tomb is unknown anywhere else in Mexico.